SenseTecnic/wotkit-docs/source/api_v2/sensor_data.rst

 ----------------

 To send new data to a sensor, POST name value pairs corresponding to the data fields to ``/sensors/{sensorname}/data``.
+There is no need to supply the sensor id, or sensor name fields since the sensor is specified in the URL.

-If a timestamp is not provided in the request body, it will be assigned by the the server using the current time.
+If a timestamp is not provided in the request body, it will be set to the current time by the the server.

 To send new data: